jackyzha0/jackyzha0.github.io/content/thoughts/Linear Regression.md

 ## Brittle Regression
 You want to minimize size of worst error across examples.
 For example, if in worst case the plane can crash or you perform badly on a group.

 We can instead minimize the $L_\infty$ norm which is convex but non-smooth.
-This effectively minimizes the highest error.
+This effectively minimizes the highest error (effectively Minimax regret in [[thoughts/Decisions under ignorance|DUI]]).

 The smooth approximation to the max function is the log-sum-exp function: